sjc6663/sjc6663/README.md

-- 👋 Hi, I’m @sjc6663
+- 👋 Hi, I’m Stephanie!
 - 👀 I’m interested in agriculture research.
-- 🌱 I’m currently learning how to complete data analysis.

 <!---
 sjc6663/sjc6663 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.